TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 TYPO3 project root folder
 =========================

-The TYPO3 project root folder is equal to your web root folder or to any subfolder of it, e.g. :file:`/home/user1/public_html/project1/`, where `project1` is the name of the project.
+The TYPO3 project root folder should be equal to the website’s root directory or the Web application root, e.g. :file:`/path/to/your/webroot/`.
+It is not recommended to use a subdirectory of it.

 .. _legacy-directory-project: